 The Geriatric Psychiatry Fellowship Program is a one-year program.
-Training is conducted at the Wesley Woods Geriatric Hospital and its affiliations, plus one month at the Atlanta VAMC.
+Training is conducted at the Wesley Woods Geriatric Hospital and Executive Park, plus one month at the Atlanta VAMC.
 Fellows receive direct supervision in medical, neurological and psychiatry evaluation and management of a varied geriatric population.

 Our ACGME-accredited fellowship trains the physician to pass the geriatric psychiatry boards and become competent to enter a geriatric psychiatry practice without direct supervision.
 We adhere to all requirements stated in the ACGME program requirements for this specialty.

 Our fellowship program is primarily located at the Wesley Woods Geriatric Center.
 The center was established in 1987 and is the first comprehensive outpatient and acute care facility in the United States to specialize exclusively in geriatrics.
 More than 2,300 inpatients and 34,000 outpatients receive care at Wesley Woods each year.